jbystronski/db-essentials/README.md

 ### General

-All query operators start with underscore to distinguish them from regular field names:
+All query operators start with underscore to disctinc from regular field names:

 ```js